sophgen/genli-xyz/content/post/Context-Engineering/index.md

 *   It enables long-horizon tasks that span hours, as the agent can "read" its own memory to restore state.

 ### 4. Context Isolation
-*   **Communicating**: For distinct tasks (e.g., "Find this code snippet"), spin up a sub-agent with a fresh context window.
+*   **Delegation**: For distinct tasks (e.g., "Find this code snippet"), spin up a sub-agent with a fresh context window.
 Give it instructions, let it work, and accept only the final answer.
 *   **Sharing Memory**: Only share the full context history with sub-agents if the task absolutely requires understanding the full nuance of previous actions.